( This is version 2, minor updates for 2023 – see version history)

 - Technical Discourses on Data Processing and Management in Visualization: feature specification, data provenance, processing provenance, interactive processing, data synthesis, quality assurance, etc.

-- Information Extraction and Data Abstraction: Tierny, J. and Carr, H. (2017).
-Jacobi Fiber Surfaces for Bivariate Reeb Space Computation.
-IEEE Transactions on Visualization and Computer Graphics, 23(1).
+- Information Extraction and Data Abstraction: J. Tierny and H. Carr.
+Jacobi Fiber Surfaces for Bivariate Reeb Space Computation, IEEE TVCG, 23(1) 2017.

-- Technical Discourses on Data Processing and Management in Visualization: Günther, T., Schulze, M., and Theisel, H. (2016).
+- Technical Discourses on Data Processing and Management in Visualization: T. Günther, M. Schulze, and H. Theisel.
 Rotation Invariant Vortices for Flow Visualization.
-IEEE Transactions on Visualization and Computer Graphics, 22(1).
+IEEE TVCG, 22(1) 2016.